-- The applicant organization should submit a complete Investment Justification that clearly demonstrates the organization's vulnerability in becoming the target of a terrorist attack - The organization is eligible to apply for one of the three NSGP programs within the state of Missouri: - NSGP-UA St. Louis: funding only available to organizations inside of the FY 2022 St. Louis UASI-designated urban area (St. Louis City, Missouri counties of Franklin, Jefferson, St. Charles, and St. Louis; and Illinois counties of Madison, St. Clair, and Monroe) - NSGP-UA Kansas City: funding only available to organizations inside of the FY 2022 Kansas City UASI-designated urban area (Missouri counties of Jackson, Cass, Platte, Ray, and Clay; and Kansas counties of Leavenworth, Wyandotte, and Johnson) - NSGP-S: funding available outside of the FY 2022 St. Louis and Kansas City UASI-designated urban areas in the state of Missouri.
+- The applicant organization should demonstrate through their completed Investment Justification that the organization is at high risk of a terrorist or other extremist attack - The organization is eligible to apply for one of the three NSGP programs within the state of Missouri: - NSGP-UA St. Louis: funding only available to organizations inside of the FY 2023 St. Louis UASI-designated urban area (St. Louis City, Missouri counties of Franklin, Jefferson, St. Charles, and St. Louis; and Illinois counties of Madison, St. Clair, and Monroe) - NSGP-UA Kansas City: funding only available to organizations inside of the FY 2023 Kansas City UASI-designated urban area (Missouri counties of Jackson, Cass, Platte, Ray, and Clay; and Kansas counties of Leavenworth, Wyandotte, and Johnson) - NSGP-S: funding available outside of the FY 2023 St. Louis and Kansas City UASI-designated urban areas in the state of Missouri.